nico-iaco/nexabudget-gocardless-integrator/readme.md

 Retrieves all accounts for a given requisition.

 ### Fetch Transactions
-`POST /transactions Body: { requisitionId: string, accountId: string, startDate: string }`
+`POST /transactions Body: { requisitionId: string, accountId: string, startDate: string, endDate: string }`

 Fetches and normalizes transactions for a specific account.